brainupdaters/drlm/README.rst

 Docker container start and run drlm command:

-cd drlm-docker; ./run.sh - to start the drlm container
+cd packaging/docker; ./run.sh - to start the drlm container

 To just run commands in the running container: